Ligoc/Ligoc/README.md

 - 👋 Hi, I’m Grzegorz
-- 👀 I’m interested to lern Python
-- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Ligoc/Ligoc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.